Jennifer Lauck

 Jennifer Lauck (born December 15, 1963) is an American fiction and non-fiction author, essayist, speaker and writing instructor.

-Early life and education

-Lauck is the American author of four books including the New York Times best seller Blackbird.
-Her writing has been published in the U.S. and around the world, translated into several languages.
+She is the author of four books including the New York Times best seller Blackbird.
+Her writing has been published in the U.S. and around the world and translated into several languages.
 Much of her popularity began when she appeared on the Oprah Winfrey Show in 2000 and Winfrey held the book up to her audience saying, "This should have been a book of the month book.
 Read it now."

-Blackbird debuted on The New York Times Best Seller list in November 2000, dropping off and then returning in January 2001.
+Early life and education

 Born in Reno, Nevada, Lauck split her early childhood between the states of Nevada and California, with her adoptive family.
 After her mother died in 1971, Lauck remained with her adoptive father and brother until her father died in 1973.
-At that time, Lauck was separated from her adoptive brother and raised in Nevada and Washington state, adopted a second time by the paternal side of her adoptive family.
+At that time, Lauck was separated from her adoptive brother and raised in Nevada and Washington state and adopted a second time by the paternal side of her adoptive family.

 Professional career

-Lauck's adulthood was spent in Washington, Montana and Oregon where she studied journalism at Montana State University and then took a reporting job with the Montana Television Network.
+Lauck's early adulthood was spent in Washington, Montana and Oregon where she completed a BA in journalism at Montana State University and then took a reporting job with the Montana Television Network.
 Lauck's journalism career took her to Spokane, Washington, where she worked for KXLY-TV, then Portland, Oregon, where she worked for KATU-TV as a news producer and special reports producer.
-Her reports, investigative journalism, appeared on CNN and the ABC Nightly News.
-She has been nominated for several Society of Journalists awards and won Best News Story of the year for her report on an abduction case in Washington State.
+Her reports and investigative journalism appeared on CNN and the ABC Nightly News.
+She won two awards from the Society of Professional Journalists for her reporting.

+Blackbird, her first memoir, debuted on The New York Times Best Seller list in November 2000, dropping off and then returning to the Best Seller list in January 2001.
+Blackbird detailed Lauck's memories of her difficult childhood and was followed in October 2001 by her next book, Still Waters, that documented her life until her 30s and the birth of her first child.
+In Still Waters, Lauck attempts to understand the suicide death of her adoptive brother whom she was separated from as a young girl.
+In 2005, she published a collection of short stories titled Show Me the Way in which she took a closer look at her parenting of her two children.